dustinpfister/blog_posts/_posts/lodash_uniqueid.md

 ## 3 Vanilla js alternative to \_.uniqueId

 Making my own solution for this is not to hard, all is needed is the power of closure.
+I just write a self executing function expression and then inside the body of that function expression I have a local num variable, I then return a function that when called will step the num variable, and use that as part of the string that is returned that will be unique each time.

 ```js
 let uniqueId = (function () {